H3yfinn/transport-modeling-guide/content/analytical_pieces/explanation.md

     - Energy security
     - Ease of use

 - However, they require government support to reach the level of preexisting support that ICEs have.
-Benefits of this support can already be seen in China, where early investment has led to the development of a world-leading BEV industry, and the charging infrastructure to support their high BEV stock share (~20% of all cars).
+Benefits of this support can already be seen in China, where early investment has led to the development of a world-leading BEV industry, and the charging infrastructure to support their high BEV stock share (~20% of all cars.
+2024).

 - For those economies who are already automobile manufacturers, they have a tough decision ahead of them; risk trying to compete with China in the BEV market, or continue building ICEs and slowly lose market share.
 We have seen some manufacturers try to focus on hybrids and FCEV's, and now some economies are supporting their manufacturers BEV transition by placing tariffs on Chinese EV's.